umeshroka/Quiz-Game/readme.md

 # Quiz game

+Screenshot/Logo

+Game Name: description and what it deos. background info about the game and why you chose it

+Getting started: include link to deployed game and instructions you deem important.
+Link to planning materials

+Attributions: Link to any external resources

+Technologies Used

+Next steps: stretch goals

 The idea is to create a project price estimator quiz.

 The client will take the quiz to test their understanding of the various aspects and problems.